plooploops/conversational-ai-samples/Scenarios-Read-Me/README-LUIS-Training-Portal.md

 ### Setup LUIS Model

+We have included a sample LUIS model, but we'll assume that we're going to start with a brand new one.

 #### Some Concepts and Design

 First, determine some example [Utterances](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-utterance), [Intents](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-intent), and even [Entities](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/luis-concept-entity-types).
 In this scenario, we'll start simple with some **utterances** and **intents** we'd like LUIS to detect.